KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 The `backend/Dockerfile.dev` file is already provided in the repository.
 Review it and update if needed.

 **What's Configured:**
+**Agent Command, review dockerfile and ensure it is properly set up, create if it doesn't exist.**
 The Dockerfile should:
 1. Use Python 3.11-slim base image
 2. Set working directory to /app